gordonbrander/refrakt/README.md

 );
 ```

 This compositional approach makes it easy to add, remove, or write your own middleware.

-### Custom Middleware

-Creating your own middleware functions is easy.
 Just write a function that takes a store and returns a new store with enhanced behavior:

 ```typescript
 import type { Store } from './store.js';